Start for free

 For this business category, Odoo is the best fit.
 Its modular nature allows you to integrate other essential modules with your CRM natively without extra cost.
 This results in a leaner tech stack that saves you significant subscription costs every month.

-Salesforce is the best fit for such businesses.
-Its reporting depth, Einstein AI, and mobile capabilities are designed for optimization in sales interaction.
-With Salesforce, you enjoy sales efficiency that justifies its premium price.
+Salesforce is the best fit for these businesses.
+Its reporting depth, Einstein AI, and mobile capabilities are built around sales execution.
+For the right team, that can justify the premium price.

 This category captures businesses with a unique model that doesn’t fit any standard workflow.
 Usually, these businesses have an internal IT team and want the ability to modify the software to meet their specific needs.